Moving from Blogger to WordPress… It seems like WordPress is what everyone prefers these days…

 NOTE: Me moving from Blogger to WordPress doesn’t mean the same is the right thing for you!
 Keep reading please…

-Why Blogger is Good
+Why Blogger is Good for Newbies?

 Yes, Google’s platform does have its good sides, my dear Blogspot critics.
 Think about those days when you got into blogging and learned about that great piece of software called WordPress.
 Setting it all up and writing your first article wasn’t as easy, was it?